Skip to main content

-A Quote From Facebook: "Then Nelson Mandela Museum is celebrating Youth Day in style attending National Youth Day Careers & Opportunities Expo held at Peter Mokaba Stadium Polokwane, Limpopo.
-The Museum is following on its vision to create a well informed citizen in a democratic state through selection of our special library collection which relates to 30 years of Democracy and Freedom.
-We also follow this vision through showcasing our exhibition.
+A Quote from Facebook: "Then Nelson Mandela Museum is celebrating Youth Day in style attending National Youth Day Careers & Opportunities Expo held at Peter Mokaba Stadium Polokwane, Limpopo.
+The Museum is following its vision to create a well-informed citizen in a democratic state through their selection of a special library collection which relates to 30 years of Democracy and Freedom.
+They also follow this vision through them showcasing an exhibition.
 In conversation Albert John Mvumbi Luthuli and Nelson Rolihlahla Mandela.
 The exhibition explores and connects the lives of Nelson Mandela and Albert Luthuli.

 The Nelson Mandela Museum is located in Mthatha, Eastern Cape Province in South Africa, it is a public entity recognized and regulated under the Department of Sport, Arts and Culture.